About the Club

 Today, the Club has more than 600 active memberships, and a diverse offering of programs including an all-new high-performance training program, several synchronized skating teams, a growing theatre-on-ice program and a junior activities leadership group for teens.
-The Club’s Skating Academy operates learn to skate classes in 5 locations, and its annual carnival Ice Chips is the longest running ice show in America.
-Club skaters regularly top the podium at local and national competitions, including current United States Bronze Medalist, Ross Miner.
+The Club’s Skating Academy operates learn to skate classes in 4 locations, and its annual carnival Ice Chips is the longest running ice show in America.
+Club skaters regularly top the podium at local, national, international, and Olympic competitions.

-The Skating Club of Boston is also active outside of its Brighton facility, with satellite programs in Marlborough, Foxboro and Newton.
-The Club also now manages the Boston Common Frog Pond in a year-round public/private partnership with the Boston Parks Department.
+The Skating Club of Boston is also active outside of its Brighton facility, with a satellite program in Foxboro.
+The Club manages the Boston Common Frog Pond in a year-round public/private partnership with the Boston Parks Department.

 Throughout the year, The Skating Club of Boston offers opportunities for members to prepare for competition, celebrate holidays, organize benefit events, and share our love of skating.
 Beginning in September, we enjoy regular Friday night dinners, skating exhibitions, and start a season of sendoffs to regional, national, and international competitions.

 Our Junior Activities Committee orchestrates annual Halloween and Winter Holiday shows and initiated an annual exhibition to honor the legacy of our own champion skater and long-time World judge, Mary Louise Wright.
 This exhibition benefits future generations of skaters by funding the MLW Memorial Exhibition Award and by donating to the U.S. Figure Skating Memorial Fund.